rcmalli/keras-vggface/README.md

 Original models can be used for non-commercial research purposes under Creative Commons Attribution License.

 The code that provided in this project is under MIT License.

+If you find this project useful, please include reference link in your work.